hwalinga/django-pudb3/README.md

 What is this
 ------------

-This is Django middleware that will intercept exceptions and puts you in PuDB.
+This is Django middleware that will intercept exceptions and puts you in PuDB to do further investigation.
+This is also known as post-mortem debugging.

 Note that you can already use PuDB with Django without this using `import pudb; pu.db` or by running `pudb3 manage.py runserver` (however the latter is a bit clumsy).
 This piece of middleware is purely to intercept exceptions.